ringcentral/ringcentral-api-docs/docs/oauth.md

 ** In Implicit Grant Flow there is no concept of Refresh Token **

-When getting a new access token before the expires_in time, you can pass a property prompt=none in the request, this will make sure that user is not presented with a login screen and a new access_token can be generated in the background(Provided the RingCentral Service Web Login session is still active).
+When getting a new access token before the expires_in time, you can pass a property prompt=none in the request, this will make sure that user is not presented with a login screen and a new access_token can be generated in the background without any user intervention(Provided the RingCentral Service Web Login session is still active).

 ## Password Flow